Michael T. Martin: Bishop of Charlotte

-On April 9, 2024, Pope Francis accepted the resignation of Bishop Peter Jugis of Charlotte due to health reason and appointed Martin as his successor.
+On April 9, 2024, Pope Francis accepted the resignation of Bishop Peter Jugis of Charlotte due to health reasons and appointed Martin as his successor.
 With Martin's appointment, the Conventual Franciscans became the most represented religious community among the active bishops of the United States.

 Martin's episcopal consecration occurred on May 29, 2024, at St. Mark Catholic Church in Huntersville, North Carolina.
 He was consecrated by Archbishop Gregory Hartmayer, with Jugis and Cardinal Christophe Pierre serving as co-consecrators.

+The Pillar reported that on April 1, 2025, Cardinal Robert Prevost, the future Pope Leo XIV and at the time the prefect of the Dicastery for Bishops, met with Martin to discuss the speed of changes within the diocese.
+The meeting reportedly was not disciplinary, but "fraternal", encouraging Martin to take time before making major decisions in the diocese.
+The incident reportedly spurring the meeting was a proposal, met with mixed reviews in the diocese, to move the diocesan cathedral outside of Charlotte.

-In May of 2025, Martin sparked controversy by restricting celebration of the Tridentine Mass from four parish churches to just one chapel in the diocese in accord with Francis' motu proprio Traditionis custodes.
-At the same time, leaked documents from the Charlotte diocese showed drafts of plans to restrict kneeling to receive the Eucharist, the use of Latin in the liturgy, and Roman-style liturgical vestments.
+In May of 2025, Martin restricted celebration of the Tridentine Mass from four parish churches to just one chapel in the diocese, in accordance with Francis' motu proprio Traditionis custodes.
+At the same time, leaked documents showed drafts of plans to restrict kneeling to receive the Eucharist, the use of Latin in the liturgy, and Roman-style liturgical vestments.
 In September of the same year, Martin prohibited the use of the altar rail at Charlotte Catholic High School.

+In December 2025, Martin issued a pastoral letter on instructions for receiving the Eucharist within the diocese.
+In it, he announced that beginning January 16, 2026, altar rails would be prohibited:"The episcopal conference norms logically do not envision the use of altar rails, kneelers, or prie-dieus for the reception of communion.
+Doing so is a visible contradiction to the normative posture of Holy Communion established by our episcopal conferences.
+Instead, the instruction emphasizes that receiving Holy Communion is to be done as the members of the faithful go in procession, witnessing that the Church journeys forward and receives Holy Communion as a pilgrim people on their way."

+He also instructed clergy, catechists, extraordinary ministers of Holy Communion, and teachers "not to teach that some other manner is better, preferred, more efficacious, etc." Martin also announced in his letter provisions for receiving communion under both kinds and the use of extraordinary ministers of Holy Communion.

+In January 2026, Martin reinstated Patrick Hoare, a priest who had previously been removed due to credible allegations of misconduct.